 A VITA program (Volunteer Income Tax Assistance) sponsored by the college can also help you earn experience (and possibly credits).

-4. Take the Uniform CPA Exam
+Step #4 Take and Pass the Uniform CPA Exam

 Your state board will list the eligibility criteria for the CPA Exam, which in general include:

 150 semester credits Minimum of a bachelor’s degree A certain number of accounting & business courses

 The CPA exam is a computer-based test with 4 sections:

 - Auditing & Attestation Business Environment & Concepts Financial Accounting & Reporting Regulation

 - Question types include simulation, multiple choice and written communication.
 The test is uniform across the country, no matter where you take it.
 You need to obtain a score of 75 on a scale of 0 to 99 in order to pass the test.

 - There are review courses to help you prepare for the CPA exam.
 The best of these include Wiley CPAexcel, Roger CPA Review, GLEIM CPA Review, Yaeger CPA Review and Fast Forward Academy.
 The courses can cost up to $2000, so be sure to choose wisely.